Writer &

 My Own Blood is not the inspirational disability memoir people expect.

-It’s furious and tender, honest and unsparing.
+It is honest and unsparing.
 A book about motherhood, medical systems, abandonment, love, and the parts of life most people don’t want to witness, much less talk about… though so many people do live in these worlds.

 This book is for you if you’ve ever lived inside the collision of heartbreak and rage.
 If you’ve watched people retreat and disappear just when you needed them most.
 If you’ve ever loved someone so fiercely it remade you.